sheldonucr/EMspice/README.md

 # EMspice -- The full-chip level EM-IR coupled analysis for EM sign-off analysis
-EMspice which perform the mult-physics electrical and stress analysis of multi-segment interconnect wires.

-We have phython version and matlab version
+EMspice performs the mult-physics electrical and stress analysis of multi-segment interconnect wires.
+The repot consists of phython version and matlab version impementation of EMspice.

 **ICC to spice code in "EMspice_python/icc2spice/"**